snabbco/snabb/README.md

 Siginfo support in sigaction not there yet, as confused by the kernel API.

 only some of aio is working, needs some debugging before being used.
+Also all the iocb functions should be replaced wit hmetatypes eg getiocb, getiocbs

 ### Missing functions etc